frederic-perez/AmE-dictionary/data/idioms.md

 __deadbeat dad__ _n_ A father who doesn’t live with the family and doesn’t pay child support.
 __deal in something__ To buy and sell something. _My uncle is a stockbroker.
 He deals in stocks and bonds._ _My aunt deals in antiques._
 __dealbreaker__ :eight::pencil2: A specific issue or thing that will cause an agreement, deal, or relationship to fail or be terminated.
+__deathaversary__
 __Debbie Downer__ :two: A fictional Saturday Night Live character who debuted in 2004,[1] and was created and portrayed by Rachel Dratch.
 The character’s name, Debbie Downer, is a slang phrase which refers to someone who frequently adds bad news and negative feelings to a gathering, thus bringing down the mood of everyone around them.
 Dratch’s character would usually appear at social gatherings and interrupt the conversation to voice negative opinions and pronouncements. _“OK, now I really don’t want to sound like a Debbie Downer, but 2018 has not been an easy one, my friends.”—Valerie Mesa_
-__deep dive__ :four: To go in-depth into something.
+__deep dive__ :six: To go in-depth into something.
 A thorough analysis, perhaps one that seems excessive or unwarranted for a particular topic. _When you get a chance, check out the magazine’s deep dive on the upcoming vote.
 It covers every angle._
+__deep pockets__
+__deep-six (someone or something)__ [:scroll: A reference to the standard six-foot depth of a grave] To eliminate or dispose of someone or something. _Bonuses were being deep-sixed._
 __deepfake__ :two::hammer:
 __defuse (something)__
 __deliver on__ _v_ :dart: To do something one has promised or is expected to do: _The contractor delivered on his promises to get the work done by Friday._ _Caregiving robots don’t always deliver on their promises._